-Easter is on its way and I am planning a dinner and wondering if an almost-twelve-year-old will be wanting to color eggs with me.
-I sure hope so!
-I love that fun together and look forward to it every year.
+Easter is on its way and I am planning a dinner and wishing an almost-fourteen-year-old still wanted to color eggs with me.
+I have a lot of great memories, though.
+I loved that fun together and looked forward to it every year.
 But he is a “teen” now and goes around with headphones hanging, singing and dancing, running with all his friends.
 I miss the old days when he spent every Friday night with us and we got storybooks, hugs and cuddles all evening.

 But now my Easter this year has me obsessed with making a hypertufa planter with an Easter theme.
 And just the thing crossed my path and I snapped it up!
 I am in love with these planters just as much as I loved my Hypertufa Pumpkins I previously made.

 The Idea of Hypertufa Easter Baskets